Analytical modelling of wind-turbine wake turbulence in neutral atmospheric boundary layers: A simplified tke TKE transport equation

 Combining equations~\eqref{eq:tkeAdvection}-\eqref{eq:tkeDissipation} results in a simplified \gls{pde} based on the eddy viscosities~$\nu_t$ and~$\nu_{t,\infty}$, turbulent dissipation time scale~$\tauKW$, and the mean velocity field:

-The mean velocity field can arise directly from experimental data, numerical simulations, or an analytical wake model.
-In the latter case, it is worth noting that since solving equation~\eqref{eq:simplifiedPDE} includes a forward-marching scheme in the streamwise direction, any inaccuracy in near-wake modelling can propagate and affect far-wake predictions.
-Therefore, using an engineering model that provides realistic near-wake predictions (\textit{e.g.} compared with a conventional Gaussian wake models \citep{Bastankhah2014}), such as those proposed by \citet{Blondel2020} and \citet{schreiber2020brief}, is recommended.
-The dependence of far-wake predictions on near-wake properties is mitigated in Section~\ref{sec:analyticalTKE}, where we develop a closed-form model for the far wake.
+The mean velocity field can be taken directly from experimental data, numerical simulations, or an analytical wake model.
+In the latter case, it is worth noting that since solving equation~\eqref{eq:simplifiedPDE} includes a forward-marching scheme in the streamwise direction, any inaccuracy in near-wake modelling \tr{may} propagate and affect far-wake predictions.
+Therefore, using an engineering model that provides realistic near-wake predictions, such as those proposed by \citet{Blondel2020} and \citet{schreiber2020brief}, is recommended.
+The dependence of far-wake predictions on near-wake properties is mitigated in Section~\ref{sec:analyticalTKE}, where we develop an analytical TKE model for the far wake.

-Assuming a given velocity field, equation~\eqref{eq:simplifiedPDE} is closed by estimating the eddy viscosities~$\nu_{t,\infty}$ and $\nu_t$, as well as the dissipation time scale $\tauKW$, elaborated in the following sections.
+Assuming a given velocity field and \tr{inflow conditions}, equation~\eqref{eq:simplifiedPDE} is closed by estimating the eddy viscosity $\nu_t$ and the dissipation time scale $\tauKW$, which are elaborated in the following sections.